microsoft/ExaStore/README.md

 LSMs insist on storing records sequentially by constantly sorting them, racking up write amplifications, reducing available I/O bandwidth and hurting SSD life.

-ExaStore uses an innovative hash based index for high performance and low cost.
+Exabyte Store uses an innovative hash based index for high performance and low cost.
 ExaStore consumes on average 3 bytes DRAM per key, and achives much lower write amplifications since we don't have to sort the data all the time.

 ## Code

+Our goal is to build a low cost, distributed and replicated storage system.
+Currently only the single node storage engine is finished.

 Unlike RocksDB, ExaStore is not a linkable libary in its current form.
 It is built as a stand alone exe accepting read and write request via UDP.